ygame11092017/ykit-wiki/ios/README.md

 ## Get Started

-YKit SDK for iOS is the most simple way to intergrate user and payment to YGame system.YKit SDK provide solution for payment such as: SMS, card, internet banking và Apple Payment.
+YKit SDK for iOS is the most simple way to intergrate user and payment to YGame system.
+YKit SDK provide solution for payment such as: SMS, card, internet banking và Apple Payment.

 ## Steps to integrate SDK